xelphene/infosecdocs/weblogic_cve_2019-2729/index.md

-# Exploiting CVE-2019-2729
+# Exploiting CVE-2019-2729 WebLogic Deserialization Vulnerability

-## WebLogic Deserialization Vulnerability
+## Introduction

 CVE-2019-2729 is a Java deserialization vulnerability in Oracle WebLogic versions 10.3.6.0.0, 12.1.3.0.0, 12.2.1.3.0.
 Serialized Java objects are